The Best Way to Share a Password Securely in 2026

 Top picks for one-time sharing

-SnapPwd is the best default for hosted use.
-It encrypts in the browser before transmission, includes file sharing on the free tier, and ships a built-in password generator so you can create and share a strong credential in one step.
+SnapPwd is the best default when you want a focused hosted or self-hosted credential handoff with no recipient account.
+It encrypts in the browser before transmission, includes file sharing, and ships a built-in password generator so you can create and share a strong credential in one step.

 PrivateBin, Yopass, and Cryptgeon are the best self-hosted options.
 PrivateBin has the most mature ecosystem; Yopass and Cryptgeon are lighter-weight to deploy.
 All three use the same client-side encryption model.